Reverse-Universe/SAS/Shanghai_Basic_Medical_Insurance_Scheme/EN.md

 + Both of Class A and B drugs are covered by Medical Insurance Program

 ### Limited Payment
 Class B drugs generally require the patients to assume 10-30% of the drug's cost, but there are some exceptions.
 Some artifical organs (a kind of surgery disposable materials) is too pricy that we cannot use the co-pay rate directly.
-The mediccal insurance program only reimburses limited amount of expenses (usually a certain number), for example:<br>
+The mediccal insurance program only reimburses limited amount of expenses (usually a certain number), for example:<br><br>
 *The price of an artifical organ : 28,888 RMB*<br>
 *Limited Payment : 5,000 RMB*<br>
 *Co-pay Rate : 20%*<br>
-*Co-pay = Limited Payment × Co-pay Rate = 1,000 RMB*<br>
+*Co-pay = Limited Payment × Co-pay Rate = 1,000 RMB*<br><br>
 *Covered Charges = Limited Payment × (1 - Co-pay Rate) = 4,000 RMB*<br>
-The medical insurance program sees the price of this materials as 5,000 RMB, no matter how much the hosptial charge the patient for it, and the 5,000 RMB is called 'Limited Payment'.<br>
+The medical insurance program sees the price of this material as 5,000 RMB, no matter how much the hosptial charge the patient for it, and the 5,000 RMB is called 'Limited Payment'.<br>
 The gap between the price and the limited payment is called **Extra Payment**, which does not belong to co-pay or expenses of class C.

 ### Formula (Relationship among expenses and payments)